aws-samples/aws-get-started-workshop/content/02-base/02-set-up-landing-zone.md

 ## 4. Log In Via Control Tower Administrator User

-As part of the landing zone set up, AWS Control Tower creates a Control Tower Administrator user in the AWS Single-Sign On (AWS SSO) service in your master account.
+As part of the landing zone set up, AWS Control Tower creates a Control Tower Administrator user in the AWS Single-Sign On (AWS SSO) service in your management account.

-The email address associated with the master AWS account’s root user will receive a message containing an invite to activate the Control Tower Administrator user account.
+The email address associated with the management AWS account’s root user will receive a message containing an invite to activate the Control Tower Administrator user account.
 Review the invitation and accept it.

 [![Invitation to Access AWS SSO User Portal](/images/01-dev/accept-aws-sso-invitation.png)](/images/01-dev/accept-aws-sso-invitation.png)